Benefits of Franchising vs. Starting Your Own Business

 Franchising is based on a relationship between the brand owner and the local operator to skillfully and successfully extend one’s established business system (for a more detailed description of franchising, check out our post: What Is a Franchise Business?)

 Franchising can be a great way to increase revenue and diversify your investments, just as it can be a great entry point for a prospective business owner.
-The proven business model, support, and high potential for growth make franchising an intriguing investment opportunity for people of all backgrounds.
+The business model, support, and high potential for growth make franchising an intriguing investment opportunity for people of all backgrounds.

 When you start a business from scratch, scalability can be a daunting task—both in terms of logistics and financials.
-If the growth and expansion of your business are a part of your goals, franchising is the way to go.
+If growth and expansion of your business are a part of your goals, franchising is the way to go.
 Franchising requires less innovation, trial and error, and process management as an independent start-up.

 The whole franchise model is built on the idea of scalability, and every detail has been perfected.
 Many franchisees also offer some financial benefits to multi-unit franchise owners, such as a reduced franchise fee.